 Let's set up a rotating proxy using Wget.

-A free solution is to create a list of proxies with different IPs and randomly select and use one.
+A free solution is to create a list of proxies with different IPs and randomly select one per request.
 Wget doesn't have a standard way of randomly selecting proxies, but you can use a simple shell script.

 file and add all the proxies you intend to use.
 Each Wget proxy should be on a new line.